How Important is Driving Experience for Auto Insurance Rates?

 You may be applying for vehicle insurance but you don’t have a lot of experience.
 Maybe you’re an experienced driver with 40+ years of accident-free driving history and you’re looking for a discount.
 How important is driving experience when it comes to calculating insurance rates?
 We take a look at how your driving experience impacts your auto insurance rates.

-Generally, the more driving experience you have, the less likely you are to get in a collision all other things begin equal.
+Generally, the more driving experience you have, the less likely you are to get in a collision.
 If you have a long history of safely driving on city roads, then the insurance company is going to look at you more favorably than someone who has 2 years of safe driving experience.

 Car insurance doesn’t have to cost the earth.
 To secure reliable coverage, contact the experts at Little & Sons Insurance Services.
 Serving Banning and the surrounding cities in California, we are ready to assist you with all your insurance needs.